The homeland of Imam Al-Bukhari

 - Khalk Al-‘Afal Al-ibad (The Nature of the Work of Allah’s Servants).
 The Companions and the followers used to reject false groups based on verses and hadiths of the Qur’an.
 This is the style of this book.
 The idea itself is eternal knowledge.
 It is narrated by Imam al-Bukhari from Yusuf ibn Rayhan Ibn Abdusamad and scholar Al-Farabi.
 The book rejects al-Jahmiyya and al-Mutattala’s false groups, and the memoirs of the Companions and Tabi’in are combined with verses from the Quran and the Prophet’s (PBUH) hadith.

 - Kitab as-Zuafo as-Saghir.
 It lists the names of the weaker narrators in alphabetical order in the book az az-Zafaf as-sagir.
-In most cases, it explains the reasons for the weakness in the name of the sheikhs of narrators.
+In most cases, it explains the reasons for the weakness in the name of the sheikh of the narrators.
 The book states that Imam al-Bukhari was very cautious in his efforts to identify the weaknesses of the narrators.

 - Al-Musnad Al-Kabeer (Great Musnad) and At-Tafsir al-Kabeer (The Great Interpretation).
 These books were mentioned by Al-Firibiy, a disciple of Imam Al-Bukhari.
 Unfortunately, we do not know the exact details about them; we do not know whether any manuscripts exist, and we do not know about their narrator.